yuvraj-singh-tech/nnia-neural-inference-accelerator/python/README.md

 <br>

 <p align="center">
-This confirms that NNIA achieves <b>cycle-accurate hardware inference</b> aligned with its software reference, demonstrating a robust and verifiable AI acceleration pipeline.
+This demonstrates how NNIA translates learned intelligence into a complete <b>hardware-driven AI experience</b> — bridging computation and user-facing applications.
 </p>

 ---

 ### 🔥 From model to hardware to recommendation — NNIA closes the loop with real multi-layer AI inference